anirudhaangiras/Bellabeat-Data_Analysis-Case-Study/README.md

 -   Bellabeat marketing analytics team: A team of data analysts responsible for collecting, analyzing, and reporting data that helps guide Bellabeat's marketing strategy.

 **Products:**
 -   Bellabeat app: The Bellabeat app provides users health data related to their activity, sleep, stress, menstrual cycle, and mindfulness habits.
-This data can help users better understand their habits and make healthy decisions.
+This data can help users better understand their practices and make healthy decisions.
 The Bellabeat app connects to their line of intelligent wellness products.
 -   Leaf: Bellabeat's classic wellness tracker can be worn as a bracelet, necklace, or clip.
 The Leaf Tracker connects to the Bellabeat app to track activity, sleep, and stress.
 -   Time: This wellness watch combines the timeless look of a classic timepiece with intelligent technology to track user activity, sleep, and stress.
 The Time watch connects to the Bellabeat app to provide insights into your daily wellness.
 -   Spring: This water bottle tracks daily water intake using innovative technology to ensure you are appropriately hydrated throughout the day.
 The Spring bottle connects to the Bellabeat app to track your hydration levels.